Medically reviewed by Kristin Hall, FNP

 Another natural supplement, Yohimbe, is made using the bark of Pausinystalia Yohimbe, a type of tree native to western and central Africa.
 It’s marketed as a natural supplement for aiding weight loss, promoting muscle growth, raising testosterone, and treating erectile dysfunction.

-As with many other natural ED treatments, the scientific evidence to back up many of the claims made about Yohimbe and ED is mixed.
+As with many other natural ED treatments (natural viagra alternatives), the scientific evidence to back up many of the claims made about Yohimbe and ED is mixed.

 In one study from 2002, researchers found that yohimbine — the active ingredient in Yohimbe — had “a positive effect in men with organic erectile dysfunction.”
 However, the study used a small test group, with only 18 men involved, of whom nine reported responding to the yohimbine.